 If you’re not the original owner of your home and it’s time to pump your septic tank, you might find yourself in a quandary.
 After all, you have to know where the tank is to get it pumped out!
 Since your septic tank will be buried somewhere between 4 inches and 4 feet underground, vegetation may have grown over the tank lid, burying it forever unless you can find it.

-At Rowell’s Services, we would be happy to use our electronic tank locating resources to help you find your septic tank and its lid.
+At Rowell’s Services, we would be happy to use our electronic septic tank finder and other resources to help you find your septic tank and its lid.
 This will tell you, absolutely and for sure, where your tank is, so you can know for next time.
 For the best septic services in New Hampshire, trust the pros at Rowell’s Services.

 How Does Electronic Tank Locating Work?